-- Use of synthetic hormones and genetic engineering is prohibited;
+- There is a prohibition on use of synthetic hormones and genetic engineering.

-- Use of synthetic pesticides (internal, external, and on pastures) is prohibited, and
+- Use of synthetic pesticides (internal, external, and on pastures) is prohibited.

 - Producers must encourage livestock health through good cultural and management practices.

-Third-party certification organizations verify that organic producers use only methods and materials allowed in organic production.
-The Organic Trade Association has developed standards that apply to the processing of organic wool.
+Third-party certification organizations must verify practices.
+Because of this, organic producers use only methods and materials allowed in organic production.
+Furthermore, the Organic Trade Association developed standards that restricts processing of organic wool.

 How much organic wool is available in the United States and Canada today?

 In 2005, M+R Strategic Services undertook a survey for the Organic Trade Association concerning organic wool production and markets in the United States and Canada.
-Responses to the survey indicated that 19,152 pounds (8,705 kilos) of organic wool were grown in the United States and Canada in 2005.
+A 2005 survey indicated 19,152 pounds (8,705 kilos) of organic wool were grown in the United States and Canada.
 Specifically, 18,852 pounds (8,551 kilos) of grease wool (shorn, without any cleaning, scouring or further processing) were produced in six U.S. states and 300 pounds (136 kilos) were produced in Ontario (see Tables 1 and 2).